The-going/evlproject/content/core/user-api/thread/_index.md

 from your time-critical loop, which would not make much sense anyway since this is fundamentally an heavyweight operation kernel-wise.

-During the attachment, your thread is given an [out-of-band scheduling]({{% relref "core/user-api/scheduling/_index.md" %}}) class and priority which have been translated from the in-band scheduling settings it had before the call, as follows:
+As part of the attachment process, the in-band scheduling settings your thread had before the call is translated to the closest EVL counterpart, as follows:

 | in-band settings        | out-of-band settings |
 | ------------------      | ------------------   |